dbca-wa/wastd/docs/business_analysts.rst

 * presenting an easy to understand data summary

 The above listed outputs are available early in the process, but required far later in the process.
-In other words, when we need them it's too late to collect them.
+In other words, by the time we need them it's too late to collect them.

 "Sane management underpinned by robust science"